cerberus-iam/laravel-sdk/README.md

 ## Database Requirements

 Cerberus IAM uses UUIDs for user identifiers.
-If your Laravel application uses database sessions, you must ensure the `sessions` table's `user_id` column can store UUIDs (strings) rather than bigints.

-### For New Applications

-When creating the sessions table migration, use:
+You must configure your Laravel application's database to support this.

+### Sessions Table

+Update your sessions table migration to use string for `user_id`:

 ```php
 $table->string('user_id')->nullable()->index();
 ```

-### For Existing Applications

 If you already have a sessions table with a bigint `user_id` column, create a migration to convert it: